ositobio/AzureForgottenFunctions/README.md

 - ### **Remove-AzVPNClientConfiguration** <a name="Remove-AzVPNClientConfiguration"></a>[Link to script](https://github.com/ositobio/AzureForgottenFunctions/blob/master/Remove-AzVPNClientConfiguration.ps1)

-Removes the configuration for P2S in the VPN Gateway by setting it to $null, as there is no option to do it in Azure Portal or PowerShell commands
+Azure VPN provides the functionality of configuring Point 2 Site (P2S) VPN connections.
+However, once you enable it, there is no way to rol it back and remove the configuration.
+This is particularly problematic when a certificate get's stuck or when troubleshooting problems with P2S connections.
+This scripts removes the configuration for P2S in the VPN Gateway by setting the JSON output to $null and then commiting a PUT operation.
+VPN is updated with "empty" confguration leaving it unconfigured and with no downtime.

 **Remove-AzVPNClientConfiguration -VirtualNetworkGateway "VPN Gateway" -ResourceGroup "VPN_Resouce_Group"**